 Microsoft Office 365 vs. Dynamics 365

 What is Dynamics 365?
-How does it relate to Office or M365?
+What is the Difference Between Microsoft Office and 365?
 Which one is the CRM tool?
 Which one is ERP?
 Does O365 give me an email?
+Does Microsoft Office regularly add new features?

 People who are just beginning to investigate business software ask these questions frequently.
 The answers are at once simple and complex.
 Simple, because 365 is really just a suite of business applications that you can take advantage of very easily.
 Complex, because they do so much and cover so much territory within your enterprise that it takes a lot of effort to wrap your head around what is available to you.